chrisdew/deltaql/README.md

                             } );
     });

-There components can be joined either in-process or via TCP connections.
+These components can be joined either in-process or via TCP connections.
 As soon as an application is suspected of getting too busy for one NodeJS process, the Silo(s) can be moved out to their own process(es).

 A TCP link is a simple as: